chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-istio.md

   --set values.global.proxy_init.image=istio-proxy
 ```

+The Istio Chainguard Image is now running on the KinD cluster you created previously.
+In the next section, you'll set up an Istio gateway and a VirtualService to test out this Image.
 ## Stand up a Gateway and a VirtualService

 To see the Istio installation in action, we will create two Istio resources: